-Racing Mate was a racing accessory company founded by the Japanese race car driver Soukichi Shikiba.
+Racing Mate was a racing accessory company founded by Japanese race car drivers Soukichi Shikiba and Tokudaiji Aritsune.
 The company’s distinctive green and white yotsuba (four-leaf clover in Japanese) logo was a constant sight on Nihon race cars throughout the 1960s and 70s.

 Tons of vintage racing steeds bore the Racing Mate logo, but sponsorship wasn’t limited to just domestic steel.
 Shikiba was a big fan of E-tin as well, so the logo was slapped on everything from Mini Coopers to Porsches to a Group 5 BMW M1.